mridang/railcrossapp/README.md

 `npm run lint:fix`.

 > [!NOTE]
-> Github Actions has been configured to automatically fix all fixable
+> GitHub Actions has been configured to automatically fix all fixable
 > lint errors on every commit and commit the changes back to the branch.

 ### Formatting the code